 His reporting has received awards from the California Newspaper Publishers Association and the Association of Alternative Newsmedia, which named his Sept.
 2015 story “Fish Out of Water” a top-four finalist in the “Investigative Reporting” category of its national journalism contest.
 Readers of The Intercept voted an expose’ he co-authored on counter-terrorism tactics used against Standing Rock water protectors as that publication’s “most essential story” of 2017.

-Through his hard-hitting reports for the inimitable AVA, Will cultivated a unique and loyal readership throughout Northern California.
-Historian Cal Winslow wrote concerning Will’s AVA body of work: “Will Parrish is… a rare type in his field these days.
+Will graduated from the University of California Santa Cruz (BA 2004) with degrees in sociology and journalism.
+Historian Cal Winslow (affiliated with the UC Berkeley Geography Department) has written concerning Will’s work: “Will Parrish is… a rare type in his field these days.
 He is fearless, he takes on the hard targets, the biggest ones he can find, and he writes with passion and commitment.
 If we still have muck-rakers, literary crusaders in the best sense, he’s one.”

 Will’s other passions include lyrical poetry, plants and animals and the interactions among them, hiking, literature, and communalism.